-What was previously only an assumption has now been confirmed by our candidates in an extensive survey: They rate the cooperation with personnel consultancies positively overall and especially appreciate the consulting services offered.
+What was previously only an assumption has now been confirmed by our candidates in an extensive survey: They rate the collaboration with recruitment consultancies positively overall and particularly value the consulting services.

-For our current survey, we compiled 38 questions on the topic of "personnel consultancies".
+For our latest survey, we compiled 38 questions on the topic of "recruitment consultancies".
 The aim was to obtain an up-to-date and comprehensive opinion on the service and image of recruitment consultancies.
-More than 10,000 candidates took part in this survey.
-In addition, the candidates surveyed were given the opportunity for the first time to contribute their wishes, ideals and personal experiences in dealing and working with recruitment consultancies.
+Over 10,000 candidates took part in this survey.
+For the first time, the candidates surveyed were also given the opportunity to express their wishes, ideals and personal experiences in dealing and working with recruitment consultancies.

-With more than two thirds (67 percent), the vast majority of respondents prefer to be notified by e-mail by their recruiter.
-Still, 10 per cent of the candidates would like to be contacted by telephone.
+At more than two thirds (67 percent), the vast majority of respondents prefer to be contacted by email by their recruitment consultant.
+A further 10 percent of candidates would like to be contacted by telephone.
 Just as many candidates do not prefer any of the available media.
-Only 4 per cent and 3 per cent of respondents would like to receive messages from their recruiter via social business networks or WhatsApp.
+Only 4 percent and 3 percent of respondents respectively would like to receive messages from their recruitment consultant via social business networks or WhatsApp.

 Preferred communication channels of the candidates